zd2horton/secondtest/_posts/2024-08-10-KojimaIslandTank.md

 <h2><ins>The Project</ins></h2>
 An experience using a tank model (with animations showcasing its parts) created in Maya, to traverse an island with obstructions requiring situational weapons to pass.
-They were allowed to be imaginative, resulting in such things as Galaxy Minstrel bullets knocking Maltesers down a mountain to clear the way of cubes.<br>
+They were allowed to be imaginative, resulting in such things as Galaxy Minstrel bullets knocking Maltesers down a mountain to clear the way of cubes.<br><br>

 The tutorials' player avatar was also used, though was only required for travelling to the tank.
 Its controls were abnormal due to the basic coding and resembled tank controls.<br><br>